rightjs/rightjs-core/doc/en/dom/element.md

     subNodes([String css_rule]) -> Array of elements

-Returns the list of the immediate descendants of the element.
+Returns a list of the immediate descendants of the element.
 Optionally filtered out by the given css-rule.

     /*